Ilú–Tramen Massif: History of exploration

 Previous expeditions to the Ilu-Tramen Massif include those of Basset Maguire, botanist and Director of the New York Botanical Garden, in the early 1950s and Guyana mountaineer, Adrian Thompson.
 Both reached the col between Ilu and Tramen Tepui.
 Various YouTube videos from 2007 and 2008 show groups at the base of the mountain prospecting a route.
 These all call the mountain Ilu Tepuy.
 Robin Colson (2011), however, in his book Beyond Ilu Tepuy, calls the northerly tower Tramen Tepuy and the larger mass to the south Ilu Tepuy.

-A record by Stephen Platt and Scharlie Wright from their expedition in 1981 brings the claim of the first successful attempt of summiting Tramen-tepui (referred to as Ilu-tepui by the author).
-The record though, having been published only in 2017 (36 years after the expedition) provides relatively scarce information about the actual ascent route and the proceedings of the summiting, especially that the climbers provide no conclusive photographic evidence of completing the entire climbing route according to their description.
-More detailed examination of the claim is required to fully acknowledge the successful summiting.
+A record by Stephen Platt and Scharlie Wright from their expedition in 1981 describe the first successful attempt of summiting Tramen-tepui (referred to as Ilu-tepui by the author).

 In 1987 and 1988 expeditions to the upper valley conjoining Ilu-tepui and Tramen-tepui slopes were organized by teams of American and German botanists, with the main aim of studying Heliamphora ionasi populations in-situ.
 Numerous helicopter expeditions were organized to various areas of the plateaus in the 1990s, 2000s and 2010s.

-The first properly documented, successful ascent of Tramen-tepui was made on the 14th of February 2012 by a Polish-Venezuelan expedition under the auspices of National Geographic Poland.
+The second confirmed ascent of Tramen-tepui was made on 14 February 2012 by a Polish-Venezuelan expedition under the auspices of National Geographic Poland.
 The climbing party comprised Polish photographer Marek Arcimowicz and Venezuelan climbers Alberto Raho and Mario Osorio.
 The expedition was led by Michał Kochańczyk, and accompanied by biologist Izabela Stachowicz, a biology graduate from the Jagiellonian University.
-2 new species of butterflies and a new species of toad were discovered as a result of this expedition.
+Two new species of butterflies and a new species of toad were discovered as a result of this expedition.